 If you are buying a home, then, before you decide on whether this home is your dream home, the following checklist will help you look at prospective homes with a critical eye.
 We suggest printing this page and putting it on a clipboard.
 When you find a home that really interests you, mark the features you see and note their general condition on this list.

 The Income Tax Act does not specifically set out whether or not a gain or loss is capital in nature.
 The taxpayer is responsible for reporting the gain as income or capital gain.
 This report may then be challenged by the Canada Customs and Revenue Agency with the onus of proof on the taxpayer.

 If you have decided that now is the time to sell your home, you might be thinking: should I hire a Real Estate Sales Representative or do it alone.
 Have you ever considered repairing your own car?
 Anyone can buy the tools and parts.
 However, most of us just do not have the knowledge, training, experience or the expertise and commitment of time to do the job properly.
 Besides, there are plenty of experienced professionals to do the work for us.

 When should I sell my home?
 Your answer to this question might be right now!
 If you have taken a job in another city or made an offer on a new home, or had an addition to your family, selling your home fast might be the most important goal you have.
 Most people, however, have some flexibility when they sell their home.
 Let us take a closer look at the most important factors that can go into this decision.

-Toronto Real Estate Board President Paul Etherington announced that, in January 2015, TREB Commercial Network Members reported 347,046 leased square feet of industrial, commercial/retail and office space within the TREB market area for which pricing was disclosed on a per square foot net basis.
-This result was down by 19.7 per cent compared to 431,941 square feet of combined space leased in January 2014.
+Toronto Real Estate Board President Tim Syrianos announced that TREB Commercial Members reported 210,579 square feet of combined industrial, commercial/retail and office space leased through the TREB MLS® System, on a per square foot net basis with pricing disclosed, in May 2018.